FrancescoRizzi/AWSomesauce/articles/BAS4-pws/README.md

 ### Certsgrabber and make

-As mentioned above, certsgrabber script relies upon a 3rd-party library (*requests*) which is not available by default in the [AWS Lambda Execution Environment](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html).
+As mentioned above, certsgrabber relies upon a 3rd-party library (*requests*) which is not available by default in the [AWS Lambda Execution Environment](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html).
 If you remember back when we created the [Unprotected Web Service](../BAS1-uws/README.md), there was a section (*"Lambdas and Cloud Formations"*) describing the different scenarios when building a Lambda Deployment Package.

-So, we modify our [make.sh](./make.sh) script:
+Accordingly, we modify our [make.sh](./make.sh) script:

-* **VENVS_HOME:** a new configurable parameter, which should point to the location on your drive of the virtual environments home directory (eg: *VENVS_HOME="$WORKON_HOME"*, as the *$WORKON_HOME* environmental variable should point to the appropriate location)
+* **Add VENVS_HOME:** a new configurable parameter, which should point to the location on your drive of the virtual environments home directory (eg: *VENVS_HOME="$WORKON_HOME"*, as the *$WORKON_HOME* environmental variable should point to the appropriate location)
 * **Remove certsgrabber.zip:** in case this is not our first build
 * **Create a new certsgrabber.zip archive:** with the following contents:
    * **/certsgrabber/certsgrabber.py**
-   * **any dependency** as found in *$VENVS_HOME/certsgrabber/lib/python2.7/site-packages*
+   * **any dependency** found in *$VENVS_HOME/certsgrabber/lib/python2.7/site-packages*

 ## CustAuth

-Now that we can assume the certificates will be available in a known S3 bucket, we can work on the Custom Authorizer that should implement the token validation: custauth.
-This too will have to rely on 3rd-party libraries, and therefore developed in a virtual environment.
+With the signing certificates available in a known S3 bucket, we can work on the Custom Authorizer to validate the tokens: custauth.
+This too will have to rely on 3rd-party libraries, and therefore should be developed in a virtual environment.

 The one-time setup for cauth: